 - The so-called professional APCs are the innate-response macrophages and dendritic cells as well as the adaptive-response B cells, all of them cells of the immune system.
 When such a cell phagocytizes an external pathogen, it associates pieces of the antigens with MHC class II (MHC II) molecules and displays the complex on its surface.

-- Non-professional APCs include all nucleated cells in the body.4)Reminder: red blood cells lose their nuclei.
-They are not phagocytes, but they nevertheless display class I MHC (MHC I) complexes of internal pathogens, such as a virus.
+- Non-professional APCs include all nucleated cells in the body.4Reminder: red blood cells lose their nuclei.
+They are not phagocytes, but they nevertheless display class I MHC (MHC I) complexes of internal pathogens, such as viruses which have reproduced within the cell.

 Professional APCs can display MHCs of both classes, depending on whether the pathogen is internal (MHC I) or external (MHC II).